last update: July 12th 2022

 You can clearly see: The response got an NXDOMAIN status, a non-existing domain.

 This, however, is not always desired, instead, you might want to return an IP address.
 It should have looked like this:

 This time, you see an answer section.
 The IP address is the IP address of the main webserver.
 That’s exactly, what I wanted to get.

-Of course, a Citrix ADC / NetScaler is some kind of wonder-box, and there is very much it can do to a DNS server, that’s just one out of many things it can do.
+Of course, a Citrix ADC / NetScaler got some kind of bag of tricks with it, and there are plenty of tricks about DNS servers, that’s just one out of many things it can do.
 Of course, in this case, we use a re-writing policy.
 Let’s see how the trick works:

 The Policy Action

 We use Citrix ADC / NetScaler rewriting feature.
 We simply create a new answer section: